FanGShiYuu/FanGShiYuu.github.io/index.md

 ---

 ## News and Updates
-- **May 2024：**[Our work](https://ieeexplore.ieee.org/document/10529605) has been accepted to IEEE Transactions on Intelligent Vehicles(IF=8.2). 🎉
+- **May 2024：** **[Our work; Cooperative Driving of Connected Autonomous Vehicles in Heterogeneous Mixed Traffic: A Game Theoretic Approach.](https://ieeexplore.ieee.org/document/10529605) has been accepted to IEEE Transactions on Intelligent Vehicles(IF=8.2).** 🎉
 - Jan 2024：Our work has been accepted to 103th TRB Annual Meeting 2024 as a poster paper.
 See you in USA!
 - Dec 2023：[Our work](https://ieeexplore.ieee.org/document/10397236) has been accepted to 2023 7th CAA International Conference on Vehicular Control and Intelligence (CVCI) as oral presentation paper.
 See you in Changsha China!
-- Feb 2023：[Our work](https://www.qichegongcheng.com/CN/10.19562/j.chinasae.qcgc.2024.02.005) has been accepted to Automotive Engineering.
+- Feb 2023：[Our work; Extraction and Application of Key Utility Term for Social Driving Interaction.](https://www.qichegongcheng.com/CN/10.19562/j.chinasae.qcgc.2024.02.005) has been accepted to Automotive Engineering.
 - Jun 2023：[Our work](https://ieeexplore.ieee.org/document/10186564) has been accepted to 2023 IEEE Intelligent Vehicles Symposium (IV) as oral presentation paper.
 See you in USA!